uwsampa/grappa/BUILD.md

 Requirements
 -------------------------------------------------------------------------------
-You must have the following to be able to build Grappa:
+You must have a Linux system with the following installed to be able to build Grappa:

 * Build system
   * Ruby >= 1.9.3